varun-v2021/SpringBootSample-microservice-forexservice/README.md

 # SpringBootSample-microservice-forexservice

-# To start new instance on another port like 8001, follow below steps
+# To start new instance on another port like 8001 to test Ribbon Load Balancing Eureka Naming Server, follow below steps

 1. In eclipse, goto Run -> Run Configurations